tintin10q/computational-linguistics-summary/Prediction/Language Modeling.md

  So how do we do intrisic evaluation?
 You feed the model new data and check how well it predicts each token in the sentences and how well it scores sentence probabilities.

  A good language model will **fit the new data well**.
 This means it will usually predict the correct word type or assign a high probabilitiy to the sequences in the new data.
-This type of evualtion is called [perplexity](perplexity.md).
+This type of evualtion is called [[perplexity]].

  # Bi-directional models